folkfigur/dada/API.md

 <img src="https://github.com/folkfigur/dada/blob/main/folkfigur-workflow.png" alt="folkfigur workflow" title="The workflow from a citizen connecting to folkfigur.se to a folkfigur art piece minter" width="666"/>

+The figure abover summarizes the architecture of folkfigur, as well as the general workflow when a citizen wants to mint a folkfigur NFT.
+The key components of the architecture are
+- the folkfigur server (FF server), which collects data, serves json files to generate art pieces and stores requests for minting
+- the folkfigur client (FF client), which runs in the browser.
+It  generates and renders an artpiece, handles the connection with the user's wallet, orchestrates the interactions with pinata and the FF server to prepare the minting.
+- the minter, a human in charge of manually minting folkfigur art pieces.

 - 1 The user connects her wallet
 - 2 The user connects to [https://folkfigur.se/home](https://folkfigur.se/home)
 - 3 A new piece is generated
-  - 3.1. the server sends a folkfigur json file to the browser
+  - 3.1. the FF server sends a folkfigur json file to the browser
-  - 3.2. the client side generates a unique artpiece with the json file and displays it in the browser
+  - 3.2. the FF client side generates a unique artpiece with the json file and displays it in the browser
+- 4 the user clicks the "mint" button (specified above), which triggers the following actions:
+  - 4.1 the FF client receive the 'mint' event
+  - 4.2 the FF client asks the wallet to sign the folkfigur json
+  - 4.3 the wallet returns a signature.
+  - 4.4 the FF client takes a snapshot of the folfigur art piece and sends an image file to pinata, which stores the file on IPFS
+  - 4.5 pinata return the IPFS id of the image to the FF client
+  - 4.6 the FF client generates a metadata file that includes the IPFS is of the image ([example](https://github.com/folkfigur/dada/blob/main/data/example-metadata-ipfs.json)) and sends the file to pinata, which stores the file on IPFS
+  - 4.7 pinata returns the IPFS id of the metadata file
+  - 4.8 the FF client generates a json file for waiting list ([example](data/example-json-for-waiting-list.json)), with the signature, the IPFS id of the metadata, the folkfigur json file and other information
+  - 4.9 the FF server adds this file in the waiting list
+- 5 A minter agent manually mints a NFT
+  - 5.1 the minter fetches a file in the waiting list
+  - 5.2 the FF server sends back a file
+  - 5.3 the minter agent runs some checks on the folkfigur json and then mints it on the blockchain